octobanana/fltrdr/README.md

 * chars/symbols can be customized
 * show/hide parts of the interface
 * mouse support for play/pause and scrolling text
+* history file for command prompt inputs
+* history file for search prompt inputs
+* fuzzy search prompt input history based on current prompt input
+* load and save reader state to continue where you last left off

 ## Usage
 View the usage and help output with the `--help` or `-h` flag.